you can never spread it too thin."

 Still Not Enough Jam

-After some evaluation, BT identified Exoftware as a consultancy that understood and most closely shared its aspirations.
+After some evaluation, BT identified a consultancy that understood and most closely shared its aspirations.
 Early in 2005, a partnership was created to "agilify" BT Exact.
 With more"lumps" available in its coaching team, BT could focus on two key objectives:

 - Promoting the Agile delivery message through face-to-face communication.